JustinTienken-Harder/JustinTienken-Harder.github.io/_posts/2025-01-27-overcoming-data-limitations.md

 A simple program that goes through your images+labels, flashes the label on the screen with a simple "left control is accept, right control is reject" you can get through thousands of images in an hour -- well on your way to bootstrapping to weakly supervision, and finally, greatness.

+## Unsupervised techniques.

+You don't need labelled data if you utilize unsupervised techniques.
+It's what got us such powerful language-models (non-chatbot versions as that utilizes some version of RLHF, or the arguably supervised alternative DPO).
+For noise-removal these techniques are almost unmatched -- in the realm of denoising auto-encoders